JyothisKrishnan/Comparative-Data-Analysis-of-Electric-Propulsion-Thrusters/README.md

 4. Provide recommendations for thruster selection based on mission profiles.

 # Data
-You can view the detailed classification and types of thrusters in the following [document](Classification and types of Thrusters.pdf).
+You can view the detailed classification and types of thrusters in the following [Classification and Types of Thrusters](./Classification%20and%20types%20of%20Thrusters.pdf)

 # Sources